ClementTsang/bottom/README.md

 #### Debian (and anything based on it, like Ubuntu)

-I'll provide a `.deb` file on each [release](https://github.com/ClementTsang/bottom/releases/latest).
+A `.deb` file is provided on each [release](https://github.com/ClementTsang/bottom/releases/latest).
 For example:

 ```bash
 curl -LO https://github.com/ClementTsang/bottom/releases/download/0.2.1/bottom_0.2.1_amd64.deb